 - Improvements to sidewalks, pathways, lighting, and the Main Street intersection to meet requirements of the Spring Creek Mountain Village Area Structure Plan

-- Construction of a protected intersection at Main Street to continue separation between vehicles, and spaces where people walk and bicycle
+- Construction of a new intersection at Main Street, which will continue separation between vehicles, cyclists and pedestrians

 Below are pictures roughly showing what the Town is working towards for Spring Creek Drive and Main Street:

-The enhancements to the corridor aim to deliver on guiding principles identified in the Council approved Integrated Transportation Plan including:
+The enhancements to the corridor aim to deliver on guiding principles identified in the Integrated Transportation Plan including:

 - The transportation system will provide mobility and access for all;

-- Where vehicle capacity is required, new multi-modal linkages will be favoured over adding lanes to existing corridors;
+- Where vehicle capacity is required, infrastructure which promotes walking, cycling and transit will be favoured over adding lanes to existing corridors;

-- A multi-modal transportation network will connect neighbourhoods and places of interest;
+- A transportation network that promotes walking, cycling and transit will connect neighbourhoods and places of interest;

 - Active travel options will be available for all trips, year-round.